CACabusas/MVFM/README.md

 # Notes:
 - The system runs via **XAMPP** (together with Apache and MySQL), so make sure your system has the program installed.
 - A third-party library is used for generating QR codes ([phpqrcode](https://github.com/lasalesi/phpqrcode)), and the library is located in the `/lib` folder.
 The library is compressed, thus it is not functional.
-Please do make sure to extract the ZIP file on your PC in the same folder to make the library functional.
+Please ensure that you extract the ZIP file to your PC in the same folder to make the library functional.
 - The video for the login page is downscaled from 1080p to 480p to mitigate the issue of GitHub not being able to handle files larger than 25MB.
 (File name: `video-cropped-480p.mp4`)

 # Walkthrough: